Am I Cured After Lyme Disease?

 Does a negative Lyme test mean I’m cured?

 Recovery varies widely.
 Many patients continue improving for months—or even years—after treatment ends.
-Healing is a process, not an event.
+Healing is usually a gradual process rather than a single event.

 Can symptoms come back after treatment?

 Yes.
-Some patients experience flares during stress, illness, or hormonal changes.
-This doesn’t always mean reinfection—it may reflect immune or autonomic patterns.
+Some patients experience symptom flares during periods of stress, illness, hormonal changes, or overexertion.
+A flare does not necessarily mean reinfection and may instead reflect immune, inflammatory, or autonomic factors.

 What if I still have symptoms after finishing antibiotics?